Alchemist

 - Tells you exactly why every skipped file was skipped

-- Supports named API tokens for automation clients and external observability
+- Supports named API tokens for observability, full automation, and Sonarr/Radarr webhook ingress

 - Can be served under a path prefix such as

-/alchemist - Includes an experimental single-file Conversion / Remux workflow
+/alchemist - Includes an experimental single-file Conversion / Remux utility with command preview and source/output estimates

 - Expands Library Intelligence beyond duplicate detection into storage-focused recommendations